-A dog chasing lights and shadows may seem like odd and meaningless behavior to us, however, dogs may have their own good reasons for engaging in this behavior.
+A dog chasing lights and shadows may seem like odd and meaningless behavior to us, however, dogs may have their own good reasons for engaging in it.

 Sure, it's fun to watch a cute puppy chasing reflections on a wall or floor and this behavior may warrant a few giggles, but allow this behavior to put roots and progress, and you may end up with problem behavior that can be difficult to eradicate.

-But why do dogs seem so eager to chasing lights and shadows and reflections of all types?
+But why do dogs seem so eager to chase lights and shadows and reflections of all types?
 And most of all, what can you do to stop them?